TantoDev/Simple-ExpenseTracker/README.md

 A terminal-based expense tracker written in Python.

-### Features
+## Features
 - Add expenses with a name and amount
 - View all added expenses
 - See total expenses

-### Why this exists
-Just practicing.
+- Delete an expense
+- Basic error handling

+## Background
 This is my second project after a basic calculator.
-I wanted to try something slightly more organized using classes.

-Nothing fancy — it works for now.

-### Maybe later
+I'm using it as a way to keep practicing — gradually adding new features, cleaning up the code, and learning better structure as I go.

+## Updates
+- Delete option added
-- Error handling
+- Error handling for invalid inputs
+- Cleaner and slightly more readable code

+## Maybe later
 - File saving
 - Timestamps
-- GUI version?(maybe😅)
+- GUI version?